CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 And when they say point and shoot, they really mean it.
 You can practically pull Sony RX100 VII out of your pocket, point it at your subject without having to fix the focus and stuff, and click.

-You may also like: 7 Best Disposable Cameras You Can Go for in 2023 and Beyond
+You may also like: 10 Best Point and Shoot Cameras Under $200 in 2023

 Don’t go by the looks, this camera may look tiny and playful, but that is only a cover to disguise its power-packed performance.
 The exterior itself is very humble and minimalistic, with a semi-matte black finish and there isn’t any grip or anything on the front for you to hold it firmly.